eau-claire-energy-cooperative/snmp-to-icinga/README.md

 # SNMP To Icinga

-This is a bridge to configure SNMP traps sent from [snmptrapd](https://net-snmp.sourceforge.io/docs/man/snmptrapd.html) that should be updated in [Icinga](https://icinga.com/) via a passive check.
+This is a bridge to configure SNMP traps sent from [snmptrapd](https://net-snmp.sourceforge.io/docs/man/snmptrapd.html) so they can update [Icinga](https://icinga.com/) services via a passive check.
 This is meant to be highly configurable and work with multiple types of SNMP traps without writing custom handlers for them all.

 ## Table Of Contents